-My Father and l are not just dysfunctional in the conventional sense of the term Father/Son relationship but we are at times estranged from each other – l think this is purely a case of two types of autism conflicting and not just a case of ‘We don’t like each other’ but more along the lines of ‘We simply don’t get each other!’
+My Father and l were not just dysfunctional in the conventional sense of the ‘Father/Son’ relationship term, as at times we were estranged from each other. l think this was purely a case of two types of autism conflicting and not just a case of ‘We didn’t like each other’ but more along the lines of ‘We simply never got each other!’

-With the information l have at my disposal now, l would say that my Father- like his Son – is actually autistic with Aspergers, whereas my mother – all too easily called horribly ‘neurotypical’ was that at all, but was horribly bipolar.
+With the information l have at my disposal now, l would say that my father- like his Son – was actually autistic with Aspergers, whereas my mother – all too easily called horribly ‘neurotypical’ was that at all, but was horribly bipolar.
 My sister, well where on earth do l start with her? she is either quikily odd because she is somewhere on the spectrum, or she is just plain and simply put, seriously odd!
 But she regards and regarded everyone else in our family even odder!
-However as far as ‘autism awareness’ discussions go, l will be the only one deliberating the possibilities that my entire family is also ‘actually autistic!’
+However as far as ‘autism awareness’ discussions go, l will be the only one deliberating the possibilities that my entire family was ‘actually autistic to some degree or another.

-My Mother would not consider the notion either for that would mean that she was conceding to being similar to both her ex-husband and her weird Son and their bizarre rituals and extraordinarily unusual abnormal deviations from conventional and conditioned society conduct!
-The fourth member of the family thinks that she is the naturally sane one and has no time for Mother, Father or Brother, although has more tolerance for the old man if she thinks there is a monetary gain!
-Again, she doesn’t seem to think it unusual that her own Son is clearly on the spectrum and is displaying some very offbeat actions of his own!!
+My mother would not consider the notion either for that would mean that she was conceding to being similar to both her ex-husband and her weird son and their bizarre rituals and extraordinarily unusual abnormal deviations from conventional and conditioned society conduct!
+The fourth member of the family thinks that she is the naturally sane one and has no time for mother, father or brother, although had more tolerance for the old man if she thought there was a monetary gain!
+Again, she doesn’t seem to think it unusual that her own son is clearly on the spectrum and is displaying some very offbeat actions of his own!!
 She classes it as ‘free spirited’.